 In Idaho, laws on pardon and parole can be found in Chapter 2, Title 20 of Penal Code.
 Pursuant to Idaho Code § 20-201A, a state board of correction consisting of three members is established.
 The board members are appointed by the Governor to exercise the duties imposed by law.
 The board may transfer to the commission of pardons and parole any and all authority and power as it deems necessary to fulfill the duties, responsibilities, and intent imposed upon it by law[i].

 Pursuant to Idaho Code § 20-210, the governor appoints a state commission of pardons and paroles, which has all rights, powers, and authority of the board of pardons.
 The commission is composed of five members.
-The members serve at the pleasure of the governor and not more than three members must be from any one political party.
+The members serve at the pleasure of the governor and not more than two members must be from any one political party.

 Pursuant to Idaho Code § 20-216, the board must keep a record of and require reports from all persons on parole or probation and enforce observance of rules and regulations for parole or probation established by the commission or the courts.
 It must prepare and publish reports and statistics relating to probation and parole and it must submit to the governor, at such times as the governor may direct, but at least annually, a full and complete report of the board and its agents, showing the disposition of all cases coming before the board or the commission and such additional information relating thereto as the governor may request.

 Conditions of Parole